siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 Finally, the book introduces orientation.
 To notate turn and opposition, we adjoin the symbol $i$, with $i^2=-1$, and use Euler's identity.
 Here the symbol
-$-1$ is not being used to introduce a negative ultrareal with $-1<0$.
-It denotes
-opposition: a half-turn in presentation.
-There is no such thing as a negative ultrareal.
+$-1$ is not being used as in $-1<0$, since there are no negative ultrareals.
+It is a notation convenience, only a symbol for opposition.
+We know $\sqrt{-1}$ is not ultrareal, since $i^2=-1$ is not a positive number.

-Once orientation is available, a density can be presented through a rotated inner state.
-A half-turn looks the same from the square-form: front and back return the same density.
+Once orientation is available, numbers themselves can be rotated.
+A half-turn looks the same from the square-form: front and back return the same value.
 A quarter-turn is different: it is sideways, orthogonal to the ordinary positive line.

 That sideways orthogonality gives meaning to the return product: